 Section 1.
 Regular meetings are open to any member of the faculty or administrative officer of the University, or any student, as are all committee and subcommittee meetings.

 Section 2.
 The agenda of the Faculty Senate and the minutes of the Faculty Senate shall be distributed to all members of the Faculty and Administration.

 Section 3.
+Any Senator may request a roll call vote.
 Attached to the minutes shall be a list of how each Senator voted on all roll call votes.
-Any Senator may request a roll call vote.
+A majority vote is required to order a count, or that the vote be taken by ballot or by roll call.

 Article V: Faculty Initiated Petitions, Proposals and Referendums